ClearThink Capital

 Investment banking firms aggressively seek emerging growth companies in search of financing.
 Depending upon, among other things, the company, its industry, and market conditions, transactions can be structured either as a private offering or a public offering, and can range from convertible debt securities to pure equity.
 These offerings are highly regulated, although institutional interest for the right company and the right transaction remain high, and certain funds, known as transitional capital funds, have specialized in providing private capital to companies seeking public offerings in the near future.

-For companies which qualify, there is a large community of family offices and funds which specialize in the provision of commercial credit to companies which would not otherwise qualify for bank financing.
-These firms can be creative in structuring lines of credit, asset-backed lines, purchase order financing, equipment financing, and other forms of commercial credit.
+For companies which qualify, there is a large community of family offices and funds which specialize in the provision of private credit to companies which would not otherwise qualify for bank financing.
+These firms can be creative in structuring lines of credit, asset-backed lines, purchase order financing, equipment financing, and other forms of private credit.

 SHARE THIS POST